 Director of Photography - Newton Thomas Siegel

-Visual Effects Supervisor - Michael L. Fink
+Visual Effects Supervisors - Michael L. Fink

 Film Editors - Steven Rosenblum, Kevin Stitt and